THE SACRED SANCTUARY OF NORTHERN NEPAL

 The Sacred Tsum Valley Trek (Camping Trip) is part of our Himalayan Classic Trek Series.
 Our Classic Treks are led by an experienced, English-speaking Nepali guide and porter support crew.
-In addition to the listed group dates, we are also able to arrange this incredible trek starting on any day of the week during the months of mid-March through May and September through mid-November for groups of 2 to 12 people.
+In 2021, we are able to arrange this incredible trek starting on any day of the week during the months of mid-March through May and September through mid-November for groups of 2 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1.
 Arrive in Kathmandu.
 4,265 feet.
 Met upon arrival.

 Day 2: Sightseeing and free day in Kathmandu.
 Hotel.

 Day 3: Drive from Kathmandu Soti Khola.
 2,360 feet.